anekola/Pew-Research-Charts/README.md

 The Pew Research Charts WordPress plugin creates a custom post type which allows producers to insert an HTML table of data and transform it into an interactive chart.

 ##Table format
 Each chart post type is created with default table html.
-The `&lt;table&gt;` element must include the class `pew-chart`.
+The `<table>` element must include the class `pew-chart`.
 Easily convert your Excel data into HTML rows using [Tableizer](http://tableizer.journalistopia.com/).

 ##Table options
-You may add a `data-color` attribute to any `&lt;th&gt;` element in order to override the color for that series.
+You may add a `data-color` attribute to any `<th>` element in order to override the color for that series.
 The value must be a hex code.

 ##Chart Settings
 * **Chart types**: Supported types include line, bar, column, area, pie and scatter.